Work For Us

 Working in the field can be physically and mentally hard, especially in adverse weather conditions.
 Many jobs involve bending and lifting so you need to be physically fit, motivated, and prepared to work hard.

+Job will be offered on a seasonal basis, but it also provides the opportunity for further permanent employment if a person proves to be hard-working and reliable.
 We will continue to provide the required support for everyone who chooses to work at New Farm.

 Careers at New Farm